 Three Ways to Get a Federal Tax Extension as a Service Member

-If you can’t file your federal tax return by the April 15 – April 17, 2017 – deadline, then consider filing for an extension.
-Doing so is more common than you may think.
-But there are certain things you should know when you request a penalty-free extension for your federal taxes, including what kinds of extensions require to you pay any tax you owe upfront and those that allow you to delay payment.
+If you can’t file your federal tax return by the April 15, 2019 deadline, then consider filing for an extension.
+Filing extensions are more common than you may think.
+But there are certain things you should know when you request a penalty-free extension for your federal taxes, including what kinds of extensions require you to pay any tax you owe upfront and those that allow you to delay payment.

 A benefit of military membership: more ways to get a tax extension